Fifth force: Extra dimensions

 Another kind of fifth force, which arises in Kaluza–Klein theory, where the universe has extra dimensions, or in supergravity or string theory is the Yukawa force, which is transmitted by a light scalar field (i.e. a scalar field with a long Compton wavelength, which determines the range).
-This has prompted a lot of recent interest, as a theory of supersymmetric large extra dimensions — dimensions with size slightly less than a millimeter — has prompted an experimental effort to test gravity on these very small scales.
+This has prompted much recent interest, as a theory of supersymmetric large extra dimensions — dimensions with size slightly less than a millimeter — has prompted an experimental effort to test gravity on very small scales.
 This requires extremely sensitive experiments which search for a deviation from the inverse-square law of gravity over a range of distances.
-Essentially, they are looking for signs that the Yukawa interaction is kicking in at a certain length.
+Essentially, they are looking for signs that the Yukawa interaction is engaging at a certain length.

 Australian researchers, attempting to measure the gravitational constant deep in a mine shaft, found a discrepancy between the predicted and measured value, with the measured value being two percent too small.
 They concluded that the results may be explained by a repulsive fifth force with a range from a few centimetres to a kilometre.
 Similar experiments have been carried out on board a submarine, USS Dolphin (AGSS-555), while deeply submerged.
 A further experiment measuring the gravitational constant in a deep borehole in the Greenland ice sheet found discrepancies of a few percent, but it was not possible to eliminate a geological source for the observed signal.